How PDF Course Catalogs are Holding Your Higher Education Institution Back

 PDFs are standalone documents that cannot easily interface with other institutional systems such as student information systems (SIS), learning management systems (LMS), or enrollment platforms.
 This siloed approach can lead to inefficiencies in data management.
 By requiring staff members to submit course changes in multiple places, you increase the likelihood of inconsistencies across publications.

-Clean Catalog’s platform, on the other hand, is designed to integrate seamlessly with other institutional systems using our powerful API, including countless LMS and SIS platforms.
+Clean Catalog’s platform, on the other hand, is designed to integrate seamlessly with other institutional systems using our powerful API, including many LMS and SIS platforms.
 This ensures that course information is consistent across all platforms, reduces manual data entry, and improves overall efficiency.

 Making the Transition with Clean Catalog

-Switching from a PDF course catalog to a digital platform like Clean Catalog doesn’t have to be a daunting task.
+Switching from a PDF course catalog to a web-based platform like Clean Catalog doesn’t have to be a daunting task.
 Clean Catalog offers a user-friendly solution that requires minimal lift for your institution.
 The transition process is designed to be smooth, with support provided every step of the way.

 In conclusion, while PDFs have served their purpose in the past, it’s clear that they are no longer the most effective tool for managing course catalogs.
 Transitioning to a web-based version with Clean Catalog can significantly improve the efficiency and effectiveness of your institution’s academic resources.
 Make the change today and experience the benefits of a modern, accessible, and user-friendly course catalog system.